 The syllabus consists of five units: (i) Chemical Substances (ii) World of Living (iii) Natural Phenomenon (iv) Effects of Current (v) Natural Resources.

 |IV||Effects of Current||13|

-Chemical reactions: Chemical equation, Balanced chemical equation, implications of a balanced chemical equation, types of chemical reactions: combination, decomposition, displacement, double displacement, precipitation, neutralization, oxidation and reduction.
+Chemical reactions: Chemical equation, Balanced chemical equation, implications of a balanced chemical equation, types of chemical reactions: combination, decomposition, displacement, double displacement, precipitation, endothermic exothermic reactions, oxidation and reduction.

-Acids, bases and salts: Their definitions in terms of furnishing of H+ and OH- ions, General properties, examples and uses, concept of pH scale (Definition relating to logarithm not required), importance of pH in everyday life; preparation and uses of sodium hydroxide, Bleaching powder, Baking soda, Washing soda and Plaster of Paris.
+Acids, bases and salts: Their definitions in terms of furnishing of H+ and OH- ions, General properties, examples and uses, neutralization, concept of pH scale (Definition relating to logarithm not required), importance of pH in everyday life; preparation and uses of Sodium Hydroxide, Bleaching powder, Baking soda, Washing soda and Plaster of Paris.

-Reproduction: Reproduction in animal and plants (asexual and sexual) reproductive health - need for and methods of family planning. safe sex vs HIV/AIDS.
+Reproduction: Reproduction in animal and plants (asexual and sexual); reproductive health - need and methods of family planning.
+Safe sex vs HIV/AIDS.
 Child bearing and women's health.

 Reflection of light at curved surfaces, Images formed by spherical mirrors, centre of curvature, principal axis, principal focus, focal length, mirror formula (Derivation not required), magnification.

 Refraction of light by spherical lens, Image formed by spherical lenses, Lens formula (Derivation not required), Magnification.
 Power of a lens.

 Functioning of a lens in human eye, defects of vision and their corrections, applications of spherical mirrors and lenses.

 Refraction of light through a prism, dispersion of light, scattering of light, applications in daily life (excluding colour of the sun at sunrise and sunset).